Prachi4579/WeatherAPI-Automation/README.md

 ## Contributing

 Contributions are welcome!
-Please create a pull request or raise issues for any bugs or enhancements.
+Please create a pull request or raise issues at prachi4579@gmail.com for any bugs or enhancements.